PrincessHernandez/GreenhouseMonitoringSystem/README.md

 \*Prices does not include tax and shipping.

 ### Time Commitment
 This project can be completed in approximately 7 days if you followed the mechanical assembly and diagrams.
 Desired to do so, you must order the materials 2 - 3 weeks before working on this project as shipping takes about 1 - 2 weeks.
 Once you receive the materials, you can start configuring your Raspberry Pi which will take around 3 hours.
 Connecting the parts to the Raspberry Pi will take 30 minutes.
-And then setting up the code on the raspberry pi and testing the code took around a 1 hour.
+And then to set up the code on the Raspberry Pi and testing the code will take around a 1 hour.
 It is recommended that you take 3 - 4 hours working on this project daily.

 ### Raspberry Pi Configuration
 1. Create your Raspberry Pi's [image](https://github.com/six0four/StudentSenseHat/blob/master/cribpisdcard.md) for your project.